quii/learn-go-with-tests/io.md

 Change our `PlayerStore` interface to return `League` rather than `[]Player`.
 Try and re-run the tests, you'll get a compilation problem because we've changed the interface but it's very easy to fix; just change the return type from `[]Player` to `League`.

-This lets us simplify our methods in `FileSystemStore`.
+This lets us simplify our methods in `FileSystemPlayerStore`.

 ```go
 func (f *FileSystemPlayerStore) GetPlayerScore(name string) int {